ckuelker/quick-guide-en-us/DevOps/Monitoring/goaccess.md

 cd
 mkdir TEST
 cd TEST
 goaccess /var/log/nginx/access.log -o report.html --log-format=COMBINED
 ```

 This will generate the file `report.hml`.
 View this with you browser or
-create this in a directory serves by the web server.
+create this in a directory served by the web server.

-For Debian Buster this will be created with missing missing Unicode characters
+For Debian 10 Buster this will be created with missing missing Unicode
-under Firefox.
+characters under Firefox.
 Other browsers display them.

 ## Real Time HTML Report Usage

 This is just a short test and has some flaws that need to be addressed.

 ```
 goaccess /var/log/nginx/access.log -o /web/server/root/report.html \
 --log-format=COMBINED --real-time-html
 ```

-This will generate a page under the web server root as well opens a socked for
+The above command will generate a page under the web server root as well opens
-the update.
-A short test under Debian 10 Buster reveals some problems.
-The
+a socked for the update.
+A short test under Debian 10 Buster reveals some
-main problem is that the page is not displayed with Firefox or Chromium.
+problems.
+The main problem is that the page is not displayed with Firefox or
+Chromium.
 Chromium complained about insecure scripts.
-After waving the page was
+After waving, the page
-displayed.
+was displayed.
 However as permanent solution this would not be acceptable.
-Firefox
-received the page with code 200 but failed to load the favicon.ico and 3
+Firefox received the page with code 200 but failed to load the `favicon.ico`
-fontawesome-webfonts.
+and three `fontawesome` web fonts.

 ## Links